-Additional Service Additional service credit may be granted for service prior to even for members who first participated in SLRP at a later age than PERS.
+Additional Service Additional service credit may be granted for service prior to July 1, 1989, including active duty military service.
+Attribution Attribution period for the normal cost is based on entry into PERS even for members who first participated in SLRP at a later age than PERS.